telerik/winforms-docs/listview/drag-and-drop/drag-and-drop-in-bound-mode.md

 {{endregion}}

-1. Use the ListViewElement.DragDropService.__PreviewDragStart__ event to get the dragged item.
-Subscribe to the ListViewElement.DragDropService.__PreviewDragOver__ event, which allows you to control on what targets the item, being dragged, can be dropped on:#_[C#] _
+3\.
+Use the ListViewElement.DragDropService.__PreviewDragStart__ event to get the dragged item.
+Subscribe to the ListViewElement.DragDropService.__PreviewDragOver__ event, which allows you to control on what targets the item, being dragged, can be dropped on:

 {{source=..\SamplesCS\ListView\DragDrop\DragDropInBoundMode.cs region=DragStartOver}}
 {{source=..\SamplesVB\ListView\DragDrop\DragDropInBoundMode.vb region=DragStartOver}}